drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 When you do this, an Elastic Network Interface (ENI) must be created, an IP address must be allocated to the ENI, then the ENI is attached to the Lambda.
 Definitely read up on the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html) on this.

-It's important to note that putting your Lambda inside doesn't make it more secure unlike it does for EC2.
+It's important to note that putting your Lambda inside a VPC doesn't make it more secure unlike it does for EC2.
 For EC2 you need a VPC to shield your machine from malicious traffic.
 Lambda functions are protected by AWS Identity and Access Management (IAM) service, which provides both authentication and authorization.
 All incoming requests have to be signed with a valid AWS credential, and the caller must have the correct IAM permission.